wvanderp/notes/projects/osrs-data/osrs map.md

 # OSRS Map

-The idea here is to recreate the map view from old school runescape from scratch and then integrate other features into it.
+The idea here is to recreate the map view from old school Runescape from scratch and then integrate other features into it.

 The steps are: